 - Initial run before moving into a new space

-The ball will be kicked in if it goes out of play
+The ball will be kicked in if it goes

 The keeper may pick up the ball after a back pass, and must release the ball back into play within 4 seconds